Nannu1375/ACTREC/README.md

 - Use normalization (FPKM) when you need to compare expression levels between genes and samples
 - Use standardization when you need to identify outliers or unusual expression patterns
 - Use scaling when you need values in a specific range, often for visualization or machine learning

-Would you like me to explain how any of these transformations would affect downstream analyses, or would you like to see how to implement these transformations using a specific programming language?